l30nard0/mif/doc/readme.txt

 PvD unaware applications don't use PvD and will continue to run as before.

-PvD unaware applications started with launcher in that PvD will run as before or temporarely fail (break and restart connection) or abort (exit).
+PvD unaware applications started with launcher in that PvD will run as before or temporarily fail (break and restart connection) or abort (exit).
 As in previous scenarios, MIF PvD manager could, based on some system policy, so something, like replace changed PvD with another one, if current doesn't satisfy some requirements.